Windows 11 passkeys

 FAQs

-Is Passkey available on the stable version of Windows 11?
+Are passkeys available on every version of Windows 11?

-If you have also created a Passkey on your phone, you can also use it to sign in to your account from Windows 11, scanning the barcode on the screen.
+If you have also created a passkey on your phone, you can use it to sign in to your account from Windows 11 by scanning the barcode on the screen.

-No, you only need to create one Passkey per device.
-When you create a Passkey, the information is saved on the computer, and the system will make it available to every supported browser seamlessly.
+No, you only need to create one passkey for each device.
+When you create a passkey, the information is saved on the computer, and the system will make it available to every supported browser seamlessly.

-In case you lose your phone, you can still access your account using the Passkey stored on your computer.
-If you haven’t created a Passkey on your computer, you can continue accessing the service with a regular password.
+If you lose your phone, you can still access your account using the passkey stored on your computer.
+If you haven’t created a passkey on your computer, you can continue accessing the service with a regular password.

-It’s important to note that a Passkey is unique for each device, so you will have to create a new Passkey on each device you want to access the website or service.
+It’s important to note that a passkey is unique for each device, so you must create a new passkey for each device on which you want to access the service.
 If you have already created a key on Windows 11, you can repeat the process on your phone or use the “Use another device” option to create a new key for another device from your computer.

-When using a Passkey, you’re not removing the password authentication method from the service or application.
-You are only creating a token to make it easier for you to sign in and minimize the chances of getting your credentials compromised.
-If your password is compromised, the malicious individual will be able to access the account.
+When using a passkey, you do not remove the password authentication method from the service or application.
+You are only creating a token to make it easier for you to sign in and minimize the chances of your credentials being compromised.
+If your password is compromised, the malicious individual can access the account.
 If you know that your password has been compromised, it’s best to change it immediately.

 About the author